luanaftrindade/luanaftrindade/README.md

 ## about me
 After two years of mastering the challenges of IT recruitment, I've decided to dive headfirst into the enchanting world of coding! 🧙‍♂️🌝
-Currently, I'm on a thrilling journey in a full-stack bootcamp, honing my skills in software development.
-My goal is to land a brand new job in development, where I can let my creativity run wild and embrace challenges that make me think outside the box.🧠
- When I'm not busy crafting code, you'll find me grooving to the beats of my favorite music or lost in some movie. 🎬
+I recently completed a 3.5-month intensive bootcamp where I learned how to become a junior full-stack developer, and currently I am looking for a new job in development, where I can let my creativity run wild and embrace challenges that make me think outside the box.🧠 When I'm not busy crafting code, you'll find me grooving to the beats of my favorite music or lost in some movie. 🎬

 ## let's connect!
 📧 Interested in connecting or discussing opportunities?
 Feel free to drop me a line at luanatrindade.dev@gmail.com 📬 Aaaand... feel free to explore my repositories too.
+Yes, I'm doing a lot of simple games...
+It's one of my new ways to spend time.
 Happy coding! 🚀✨

 ## tools I've worked with
 <p align= left>